Pyaar To Hona Hi Tha: Plot

 Rahul has gone to Palam Beach with Nisha, and Sanjana, still in love with Rahul, is determined to get Rahul back.
 Sanjana and Shekhar go to Palam Beach and find Rahul and Nisha, and Shekhar pretends to be Sanjana's boyfriend to make Rahul jealous, all the while being careful not to reveal his true feelings to her.
 Sanjana, unfortunately, opts for another plot – acting as a rich heiress – and makes Rahul rethink his relationship with her.
 Shekhar and Sanjana are invited to Nisha's birthday party, where she announces that she and Rahul are engaged.
 Sanjana is shocked, and in a moment realizes that she has fallen for the brooding, intense Shekhar.
 However, she does not tell him, not knowing that he loves her as well.

 One day, Inspector Khan finds Sanjana and tells her that Shekhar has stolen the necklace and that if he gets the necklace back, he will not arrest Shekhar.
 Sanjana, knowing how important the necklace is for Shekhar, gives it back to Inspector Khan and tells her boss in Paris to send all her savings in Indian rupees.
 She gives that money to Shekhar but tells him that she sold the necklace and that she has decided to return to France.
 After Sanjana leaves, Inspector Khan tells Shekhar what Sanjana did for him, and he rushes off to the airport to tell Sanjana he loves her.
 He creates a ruckus and manages to stop her flight from taking off.
 Shekhar tells Sanjana he loves her, and she tearfully confesses that she loves him too.
 The two embrace on the plane in front of the cheering passengers.

 Music

 The soundtrack was released by Baba Music and with around 3.2 million units sold, it was the fourth highest-selling album of 1998 after Kuch Kuch Hota Hai (also by Jatin–Lalit), Dil Se.. and Soldier.
 It received nominations at the Filmfare, Star Screen and Zee Cine Awards for Best Music Direction by Jatin–Lalit.
-The lyrics were written by Sameer, except for "Jab Kisiki Taraf Dil", whose lyrics were written by Vinod Mahendra.
-Most popular & iconic song in album "Jab Kisiki Taraf Dil" sang by Kumar Sanu.
+"Jab Kisiki Taraf Dil" became the most popular and iconic song from the album.

 A guitar riff from Bryan Adams' "Have You Ever Really Loved A Woman?" was sampled in the title track.